Westinghouse Aviation Gas Turbine Division: History

 One year later, an improved Model 19B, the 19XB-2B, changed to a 10 stage compressor.
 Under the new designation system, it was now called the J30.
 It was used to power the Navy’s first production jet fighter, the McDonnell Douglas FH-1 Phantom.
-Sixty one (61) Phantom planes were equipped with the J30 engine.
+61 FH-1 Phantoms were equipped with the J30 engine.
 (It is noteworthy that Pratt & Whitney Aircraft, then a major producer of piston aircraft engines for the military, entered the jet engine business in 1945 as a Westinghouse/US Navy licensee to build the J30 engine.)

 The J34, a 34-in. diameter engine that delivered 3000 lb. of thrust, turned out to be the last production engine built by Westinghouse at its Aviation Gas Turbine Division facility in Kansas City, Missouri.
 It was used extensively by the Navy in the McDonnell F2D Banshee, the Douglas F3D Skyknight and Vought F7U-1 Cutlass, with the addition of an afterburner.

 Late in the 1940s, to meet the growing needs of the Navy for higher thrust and longer range (a jet bomber was planned as well as new Navy fighter jets), Westinghouse began development of the J40, with a target thrust of 7500 lb.
 (10,900 lb. with afterburner).

 The J40 program was plagued by delays and development problems.
 The most significant of these were the failure of the electronic control system and the need to replace it, development of the afterburner and the integration of the afterburner into the engine control system.
-The McDonnell F3H-1N Demon was the primary target for the engine and during development, its weight increased dramatically and the thrust of the original J40 was no longer adequate. an improved J40 with a 13 stage compressor and increased air flow failed in development and the Allison J71 with an afterburner was substituted.
+The McDonnell F3H-1N Demon was the primary target for the engine and during development, its weight increased dramatically and the thrust of the original J40 was no longer adequate.
+An improved J40 with a 13 stage compressor and increased air flow failed in development and the Allison J71 with an afterburner was substituted.
 Due to delays in afterburner development on that engine, initial production of the long delayed F3H-2N was begun using the earlier J40 as a stop-gap.
 This soon proved to be a major mistake and both the J40 and Demon were grounded after a number of aircraft were lost.
 Ultimately, other aircraft planned for the J40 were either cancelled or outfitted with alternative engines, and the J40 was never qualified for full production.
 The program was terminated in 1955.

 Although production and support of the J34 continued, Westinghouse exited the jet engine business in 1960, closing the Kansas City operation, after having supplied engines for 1223 Navy jet planes.
 Ironically, the first Pan Am Boeing 707 had just flown its maiden commercial flight, powered by Pratt & Whitney jet engines, just a year earlier.
 A technical assistance agreement with Rolls-Royce appeared to influence many engines proposed after early 1952, but none of these designs found acceptance by US airframe manufacturers or the military.